-- Switch on the ignition by turning the ignition key to position ON O. - Press the MODE button repeatedly until the ODO mode is active. - Keep the MODE button pressed until the display mode changes from km/h to mph or from mph to km/h.
+- Switch on the ignition by turning the ignition key to the position ○. - Press the MODE button repeatedly until the ODO mode is active. - Keep the MODE button pressed until the display mode changes from km/h to mph or from mph to km/h.